scheinerman/SimplexTableaux.jl/README.md

 This module solves [not yet!!]
 LPs using the simplex algorithm which is not the most performant method.
-Further, all data is stored using arbitrary precision integers (that is, `Rational{BigInt}`) which gives exact answer, but is much slower than floating point arithmetic.
+Further, all data is stored using arbitrary precision integers (that is, `Rational{BigInt}`) which gives exact results, but is much slower than floating point arithmetic.
 These issues are negligible for small problems.

 ## Setting up a `Tableau`